 Fluoride Toothpaste is Too Weak to Be Effective

 The water system contains a fluoride concentration that strengthens teeth by getting absorbed by your body when you drink water.
-It’s about 1,000 parts per million.
+It’s about 1 part per million.

 But you’re not swallowing toothpaste; you’re applying it directly to your teeth.
 This is a very different from swallowing fluoridated water; this is called “topical” application, and you need a higher concentration of fluoride for this to work; around 5,000 parts per million.